 N-iX is one of the leading software development companies in Eastern Europe.
 We have a strong portfolio of cloud projects across a variety of industries: telecom, fintech, healthcare, retail, and more.
 N-iX has built successful partnerships with Lebara, Gogo, Vable, Orbus Software, and many other leading companies and helped them leverage the benefits of AWS, Azure, and GCP.
 With dozens of skilled cloud experts on board, we are fully equipped to help you develop cloud-native apps or move your existing applications to the cloud.
 Starting from cloud readiness assessment and cloud strategy development to infrastructure set up, architecture redesign, migration, and maintenance - our specialists will support you at any stage of your cloud journey.

-- N-iX is a certified AWS partner, a Microsoft gold certified partner, a Google Cloud Platform Partner, an Opentext Services silver partner, and a SAP partner;
+- N-iX is an Advanced AWS partner, a Microsoft gold certified partner, a Google Cloud Platform Partner, an Opentext Services silver partner, and a SAP partner;

-- 100% of our cloud experts are certified by industry leaders;
+- Our cloud experts are certified by industry leaders;

 - N-iX is compliant with PCI DSS, ISO 9001, ISO 27001, and GDPR standards;